hereon-GEMS/pydidas/pydidas/docs/src/dev_guide/dev_guide_plugins.rst

     The shape of the input data.
 This property also has a setter method and will usually be called by the parent plugin (i.e. the plugin which precedes the current plugin in the workflow) to set the input shape.
- - :py:data:`result_shape` (type: :py:data:`tuple`):
-    The shape of the output data.
-This property will be updated by the :py:meth:`calculate_result_shape <pydidas.plugins.BasePlugin.calculate_result_shape>`
-    method either based on the plugin configuration or on the input data.

 :ref:`(go back to top of the page) <developer_guide_to_plugins>`